 Where to stay on Amalfi Coast in Winter?
 As we explained in the post “Where to stay in Amalfi Coast“, some of the Amalfi Coast Towns are very seasonable.
 That’s true for Positano, for example.
 That’s why staying in a bigger city such as Sorrento is better.

-I suggest you download the “Unico Campania” app on your smartphone, which is a valid help for local transportation.
+That’s why I suggest you download the “Unico Campania” app on your smartphone, which is a valid help for local transportation.

 What are the top things to do on the Amalfi Coast in winter?

 What are the top things to do on the Amalfi Coast in winter?
 There are really a lot of things to do on the Amalfi Coast in winter, especially if you stay in Sorrento.
-Yes, in fact, Sorrento is a nice town full of cute streets and shops.
+Yes, in fact, Sorrento is a lovely town full of cute streets and shops.
 Walking in these streets, shopping, and tasting delicious food are always enjoyable.